-I’ve come to think of the source of the impulses I feel from Iaon as The Only.
+Amid the sense that the world in my vision cries out to me, there’s one…something, not a voice, not a sight, not quite a thought, but something I cannot put my finger on, something that feels like it wants me to act, to do something, but what I do not know.
+I’ve come to think of the source of these impulses as The Only.
 I cannot tell if The Only is a person, or something else.
 It feels like it could be a person.
-The thoughts, if that’s what they are, aren’t clear clear enough.
-They’re more like…impressions.
+The thoughts, if that’s what they are, aren’t clear enough to make any kind of sense.
+They’re more like impressions.
 Intimations.
 Intuitions.
 I’ll be minding my own business, perhaps stirring a pot of pasta sauce, when, how do I put this, it’s like my consciousness gets nudged over a bit.
 I’m still aware of stirring the pot.
 My senses don’t appear to be dulled.
-But it’s at though there were a pressure, as against the most ephemeral of bubbles, a presence to the mind as a phosphene is to vision.
+But it’s as though there is a pressure on my senses.
 It’s nothing at all like daydreaming, where I slip away from the moment to moment with the impressions appearing to unfold from the inside.

 And I’m starting to feel mad.